ppy/osu-wiki/wiki/Tournament_drawings/en.md

 ![](img/main-screen.png "The main drawings screen")

-There are three sections to this screen: the sidebar on the left, the main section and the control panel section on the right.
+There are three sections to this screen: the sidebar on the left, the main section, and the control panel section on the right.
 Please **avoid** livestreaming the sidebar and the control panel.

 There are 4 buttons in the control panel, let's go over them: